stan4dbunny/Portfolio/README.md

 * Worked with a codebase with an existing probe-based GI implementation
 * Communicated with AMD about getting access to a work-in-progress version of multibounce that I improved
 * Combined theory and application by taking the rendering equation into account when improving multibounce
-* Gotten used to working with PBR and path-tracing, and compute shaders
+* Gotten used to working with PBR, path-tracing, and compute shaders
 * Used PIX and RenderDoc for debugging
 * Created tool for debugging reflections by creating a reflection-only view in the path-tracer
 * Tested different scenes to evaluate the impact on visual quality of multibounce compared to singlebounce (with path-tracer as ground truth), using NVIDIA's FLIP